frasermarlow/tap-bls/README.md

 The BLS API allows us to query multiple series in a single call, using distinct series IDs.  .
 Registered users can include up to 50 series IDs, each separated with a comma, in the body of a request.
 This said, for the ease of execution we are going to call each series one at a time.
 Sure, this eats into our 500 daily queries, but after all this data does not chage often (monthly at most).

 ## config.json
 This tap requires a config file although none of the parameters are *required*.
 This said, it will accept the following parameters.
-We reccomend getting and adding your BLS API key to get the most out of the integration:
+We recommend getting and adding your BLS API key to get the most out of the integration:

 ```
 {